jlmayfield/jlmayfield.github.io/index.md

 ---
 <!--- ![Logan Mayfield](/images/MyHeadShot.jpg) -->

-I'm an Associate Professor in the department of [Mathematics and Computer Science](https://ou.monmouthcollege.edu/academics/math/faculty.aspx) at [Monmouth College](http://www.monmouthcollege.edu).
+I'm an Associate Professor and Chair of the department of [Mathematics and Computer Science](https://ou.monmouthcollege.edu/academics/math/faculty.aspx) at [Monmouth College](http://www.monmouthcollege.edu).
 I hold a a Ph.D in Computer Science and Engineering from the [University of Cincinnati](http://www.uc.edu) and do research in Quantum Computation and Machine learning.
 See my [CV](/docs/mayfield-cv-2015.pdf) for all the gory details.